YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 As the scalp heals, choose products that keep the skin comfortable.
 Avoid ingredients that repeatedly make you itch, flake, burn, or scratch.
 Be especially careful with strong sulfates, fragrance, drying alcohols, formaldehyde-releasing treatments, PPD hair dye, methylisothiazolinone, methylchloroisothiazolinone, and heavy buildup products if your scalp reacts poorly to them.

-Hair product choice is only one part of the result.
+A product can make recovery more comfortable or more irritating, but it cannot replace the surgical foundation.
 The real foundation is the surgical plan, graft quality, donor protection, natural hairline design, careful implantation, and proper follow-up.

-The principle I trust is simple.
-Protect the scalp instead of overloading it.
+The principle I trust is to protect the scalp instead of overloading it.